What Is a Good GMAT Score for Harvard Business School?

 Clearly, some students were exceptional enough in other areas of their applications to earn a seat at Harvard’s prestigious MBA program despite GMAT scores that fell well below the median of accepted students.

-It should be noted also that, in recent years, HBS has been accepting an increasing number of students who submit GRE scores instead of GMAT scores.
-(Harvard states that it has no preference between the GMAT and the GRE and that applicants should take whichever test suits them best.)
-The test scores above are representative of just 78% of the Class of 2022; the other 22% submitted GRE scores, up from just 12% in the Class of 2019.
-And, although the Class of 2022’s median GRE scores are impressively high (163 in both Quant and Verbal), the GRE score ranges show a considerable point swing (145-170 for Quant and 148-170 for Verbal), just as the GMAT score ranges do.
+Note that, in recent years, HBS has accepted an increasing number of students who submit GRE scores instead of GMAT scores.
+(Harvard states that it has no preference between the GMAT and the GRE.
+Applicants should take whichever test suits them best.)
+The test scores above are representative of just 63% of the Class of 2026 The other 41% submitted GRE scores, up from just 12% in the Class of 2019.
+And, although the Class of 2026’s median GRE scores are impressively high (163 in both Quant and Verbal), the GRE score ranges show a considerable point swing (146-170 for Quant and 145-170 for Verbal), just as the GMAT score ranges do.

 KEY FACT: